Addiction And Depression Help

 2. Go to the nearest hospital: Your local hospital can give you immediate assistance for your mental health issues.
 The people who work at a hospital know of other professionals in your area that can provide you with the proper treatment.
 In addition, some hospitals offer various mental health services that are available to the public.

-5. Call your insurance company: Your insurance company can provide a list of mental health services and other treatment centers that are covered in your health plan and are located in your area.
-A person can call their insurance company to get more information about where to go for assistance.
+5. Call your insurance company: Your insurance company can provide a list of mental health services and other treatment centers that are in your health plan and are in your area.
+A person can call their insurance company to get information about where to go for assistance.

-7. Network with your friends: Some of your friends may also struggle with fear and anxiety.
+6. Network with your friends: Some of your friends may struggle with fear and anxiety.
 Ask the people you know if they have any suggestions on where you can go for treatment.
 In addition, make sure that your friends can keep things confidential.

 Like What You Read?